tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 </ul>
 <p>
 <strong>feature_importance: list</strong><br>
 Remaining features ordered by importance.
-Only if strategy in ("univariate", "SFM, "RFE", "RFECV").
-For RFE and RFECV, the importance is extracted from the external estimator fitted on the reduced set.
+Only if strategy in ("univariate", "sfm", "rfe", "rfecv").
+For rfe and rfecv, the importance is extracted from the external estimator fitted on the reduced set.
 </p>
 <p>
 <strong>&lt;strategy&gt;: sklearn transformer</strong><br>
-Object (lowercase strategy) used to transform the data, e.g. <code>feature_selector.pca</code> for the PCA strategy.
+Object used to transform the data, e.g. <code>feature_selector.pca</code>
+for the pca strategy.
 </p>
 </td>
 </tr>